ClementGuillebault/angular-google-maps-mock/README.md

 # angular-google-maps-mock
-Karma Mock for Unit Testing with Angular Google Maps Services
+Karma Mock for Unit Testing with Angular Google Maps Services forked from ScottieR/angular-google-maps-mock

-I created this mock based on frustration of not finding a more completely mocked google service out there.
-If you are getting the error "Uncaught ReferenceError: google is not defined" or similar when running your Karma tests because you are utilizing angular google maps (https://github.com/angular-ui/angular-google-maps) to tap into Googles Map and Places Services, this should help.

-(Credit: This is building upon the more simplified mock mentioned in this thread: https://github.com/angular-ui/angular-google-maps/issues/270)

-First, add the maps.googleapis.com-maps-api.js mock file into your test directory.
-Mine is located at {tests_folder}/mocks.

-Then add the following dependencies in your karma config file within the "files" or "vendor" array:
+Add the following dependencies in your karma config file within the "files" or "vendor" array:
 ```
     files: [
         'https://maps.googleapis.com/maps/api/js?sensor=false', //<--this one